 If you have a balance due, you still must pay what you owe by April 18 or face penalty and interest charges.
 Remember: It's an extension of the time to file, not of the time to pay.
 If you'll have a balance due, file Form RI-4868 on paper.
-(If you'll have a balance due and pay it by credit card, you don't have to file a Form RI-4868.
-A third-party fee is charged when you pay by credit card.)
+If you e-file, you may - before you e-file - elect to have your bank or credit union account directly debited for the amount you owe.
+The direct debit option is available only for e-filers.
+(The Division of Taxation is working on a program that will eventually allow for the use of payment of personal income tax by credit card.)